Lew Flick

-Lewis Miller Flick (February 18, 1915 – December 7, 1990) was a Major League Baseball outfielder and pinch hitter.
+Lewis Miller Flick (February 18, 1915 – December 7, 1990) was an American Major League Baseball outfielder and pinch hitter.
 He debuted late in the season, playing right field for the Philadelphia Athletics on September 28.
 His game was quite impressive, as he got three hits in five at bats (a .600 batting average) while scoring two runs.
 The following season, he played in 19 games, but the results were not quite so positive, as he managed just 4 hits in 35 at bats for an abysmal .114 average.
 He also had one stolen base, but did not have any extra base hits.